19 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 For Further Thought or Discussion

-- The energy equation is often referred to as a redundant equation for analyzing incompressible, inviscid flows.
+- The energy equation is often called a redundant equation for analyzing incompressible, inviscid flows.
 Why?

-- What are the three main assumptions used in the derivation of the Bernoulli equation?
+- What are the three main assumptions used in deriving the Bernoulli equation?

 - The flow through the turbine blades of a jet engine can be modeled using the incompressible form of the Bernoulli equation.
 True or false?
 Explain.

-- In the analysis of the flow through a propeller operating at low flow speeds, then the Bernoulli equation can be used.
+- The Bernoulli equation can be used to analyze the flow through a propeller operating at low flow speeds.
 Explain how to do that.

 Additional Online Resources